Interested-Deving-1896/kde-eco-website/content/blog/2023-03-18-sok23-kde-eco-selenium-project.md

 ---
-date: 2023-03-18
+date: 2023-04-05
-title: "Season of KDE 2023 With KDE Eco: Writing Scripts in Selenium to Reproduce KdeEcoTest Script"
+title: "Season Of KDE 2023 With KDE Eco: Writing Scripts In Selenium To Reproduce KdeEcoTest Script"
 categories:  [SOK23, Selenium, KdeEcoTest, GCompris, AT-SPI]
 author: Nitin Tejuja
-summary: My experience about writing scripts in selenium for GCompris Activities and reproducing the GCompris KdeEcoTest script in selenium.
+summary: My experience writing scripts in Selenium for GCompris activities and reproducing the GCompris KdeEcoTest script.
 SPDX-License-Identifier: CC-BY-SA-4.0
 authors:
 - SPDX-FileCopyrightText: 2023 Nitin Tejuja <@nitin.tejuja12:matrix.org>
 ---

-I am very thankful to the KDE community for inviting me to be a part of this amazing Open Source project through their annual program [Season of KDE](https://season.kde.org).
-I'm writing this blog with continuation from [blog post](https://eco.kde.org/blog/2023-03-06-sok23-kde-eco/)
+I am very thankful to the KDE community for inviting me to be a part of this amazing Free & Open Source project through their annual program [Season of KDE](https://season.kde.org) (SoK).
+I am writing this blog as a follow-up to a [previous blog post](https://eco.kde.org/blog/2023-03-06-sok23-kde-eco/).
+Please check out that post for some background information about the work described here.

 #### What I Have Done & Will Be Doing In The Coming Weeks

-For the third week of the project, I learnt to write scripts for GCompris application activities in python using selenium-at-spi.
-I wrote a script that performs the full testing of one activity present in GCompris application.
+In the third week of SoK, I learned how to write scripts for [GCompris](https://apps.kde.org/gcompris/) activities in Python using Selenium-AT-SPI.

-The activity is baby_keyboard and its aim is to show and tell the name of a letter present on a key pressed by its user.
+I wrote a script that performs the full testing of one activity present in GCompris.
+The activity is "Baby Keyboard".
+Its aim is to present and say aloud the letter on the key pressed by the user.

 To be able to communicate with GCompris I had first to modify its `QML` code, adding the accessibility code needed.

-Example:
-In this below TextEdit element, I have added accessible name as textinput.
+For example, in the "TextEdit" element below I have added "Accessible.name" as "textinput".

 ```
 TextEdit {